AngleProtocol/angle-docs/guides/app-guides/agEUR/bridge.md

 description: How to bridge agEUR and ANGLE to different networks with the Angle App
 ---

+# 🌉 Bridge Angle stablecoins across chains

 Angle App leverages the protocol's [cross-chain bridge setup](../../../other/cross-chain.md) built on LayerZero to enable [bridging agEUR and ANGLE](https://app.angle.money/bridges-agEUR) between many EVM-compatible networks.

-To bridge agEUR or ANGLE from a network to another, you simply need to select the token you want to bridge, enter the amount, and select the destination network.
+To bridge agEUR or ANGLE from a network to another, you simply need to head to the [app's bridge page](https://app.angle.money/bridges-agEUR) select the token you want to bridge, enter the amount, and select the destination network.

 ![Bridge app page](../../../.gitbook/assets/bridge.png)

 There are two other aspects you need to be careful about:

 1. [**Bridge limits**](#bridge-limits)
-2. Having enough funds on the **origin chain** to [pay for tx fees](#funds-required-to-pay-for-bridge-transaction-fees) on the origin **and** destination chains.
+2. Having enough funds on the **origin chain** to [pay for transaction fees](#funds-required-to-pay-for-bridge-transaction-fees) on the origin **and** destination chains.

 **Table of contents:**